aromito7/theredmage/README.md

-# My person website that I've been working on.
+# My personal website that I've been working on using Angular.js